thriveweb/davis-legal/content/pages/home.md

     Association (now the Australian Lawyers Alliance).
 He has appeared in many high profile cases in Australia.
   subtitle: About Robert (Rob) Davis
-  title: 40 years of legal experience
+  title: Over 40 years of legal experience
 meta:
   description: >-
     Over his career he has been featured in many publications and has served as